Maikhail Miller: Ole Miss

 Maikhail Miller committed to the University of Mississippi on July 19, 2010.
 He was recruited by Houston Nutt.
 Miller agreed to greyshirt his first semester at Ole Miss.
 Following the firing of Houston Nutt in November 2011, Miller was told by Ole Miss that the grey shirts would not be brought in for 2012, opening his options back up.
 New Ole Miss coach Hugh Freeze ended up following through with Houston Nutt's promise, and Miller was offered a scholarship with the new 2012 signing class.
 Miller enrolled in January and joined the Rebels for spring drills.
 He appeared in two games during the 2012 season.
-During the September 1 game against Central Arkansas, he took over QB duties for the final drive the game and rushed twice for 15 yards.
+During the September 1 game against Central Arkansas, he took over QB duties for the final drive of the game and rushed twice for 15 yards.
 In his second college appearance on September 22, he ran four times for at yards in the fourth quarter against Tulane.

-In February 2013, Ole Miss inked two highly regarded quarterbacks in Devante Kincade and Ryan Buchanan.
+In February 2013, Ole Miss inked two highly regarded quarterbacks Devante Kincade and Ryan Buchanan.
 Miller's future with Ole Miss in the QB position did not look promising.
 He had once been asked about exploring a new position, but that was not something Miller was interested in.
 In July, Ole Miss announced that Miller had elected to transfer.